raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_0_intro.md

 draft: true
 ---

-This series of articles describe the structure of a low frequency trading bot supporting dynamic, adjustable and backtestable investment strategies, a project that I have been working on for two years in the hope that some day, I could just start it in the morning and watch it print money while I drink coffee.
+This series of articles describe the structure of a low frequency trading bot supporting dynamic, adjustable and backtestable investment strategies, a project that I have been working on and off for three years in the hope that some day, I could just start it in the morning and watch it print money while I drink coffee.
 Or contemplate it burn all my savings in 10 minutes.

 This chapter covers some necessary precautions, states the objectives of the trading bot, its limitations, the impact of these on the implementation, and defines what strategies are.